 Switching to this technology can bring down your energy bills by 40%-60%.
 Source: [NRCan].
-As Ontario’s frequently chosen installer, LG Home Comfort is helping homeowners deal with the high carbon taxes and changing rebates by upgrading HVAC for 2026 today.
+As Ontario’s frequently chosen installer, LG Home Comfort is helping homeowners battle high gas bills and changing rebates by upgrading HVAC for 2026 today.

 All thanks to the latest engineering, our heat pumps don’t just survive winters; they thrive in them.